 I speak from personal experience.
 Having written for Cardplayer Lifestyle for over 3.5 years now, nothing makes me happier than when I see my articles shared via social media and commented on by our fans.
 When Daniel Negreanu and Phil Hellmuth retweeted articles I wrote back in February and May, respectively, each time I felt like I was literally walking on a cloud.

 The poker media produce content for fans’ consumption every day of the year.
 Though I dream about it, I unfortunately can’t be watching the poker events I love unfold in person.
 So, I rely on them to inform me so that I can stay current on everything going on in the world of poker.
 That they do so day in and day out, without fail, deserves recognition, appreciation, and heaps of praise – I salute you all.

 I’m just one fan.
-It’s my hope that this article gets seen by poker fans the world over so that they too can start saying thank you.
+It’s my hope that this article gets seen by poker fans the world over so that you, too, can start saying thank you.